 A Florida Charitable trust can be set up to benefit a charitable organization that you support.
 The trust can be created and active while you are alive, known as inter-vivos, or it can be created to become active upon your death.
 If you decide to set up an inter vivos trust, you can continue to receive profits from any assets during your lifetime.
 The trust and all of the assets within would go to the charity upon your death.
 There are many options for setting up Florida charitable giving trusts.
-At DeLoach, Hofstra & Cavonis, P.A. we have over 40 years' experience helping clients set up charitable gift trusts and other estate plans that will allow you to direct exactly how your assets should be handled.
+At DeLoach, Hofstra & Cavonis, P.A. we have helped clients set up charitable gift trusts and other estate plans that will allow you to direct exactly how your assets should be handled since 1976.

 Benefits Of Charitable Trusts